 - The UN’s World Food Programme (WFP) – www.wfp.org, the “world’s largest humanitarian agency fighting hunger”

 Each day, between 800 – 900 million people go hungry.
 In a world where there was not enough to go around, perhaps this could be understood.
 But the fact is that we already produce enough food to ensure everybody could have enough to eat.
 And then we essentially throw one-third of it away.
-The UN Food and Agriculture Organization (FAO) and the United Nations Environment Programme (UNEP) work together to reduce food waste and loss, which reaches an astonishing 1.3 billion tonnes per year.
+Food waste and loss reaches an astonishing 1.3 billion tonnes per year.